symbol-os/symbol-os-promo/README.md

 2. It grows into a **static full-stack framework**
    (Symp = kernel + fore + back).
 3. Finally, it awakens as a **Symbol OS**
-   (a dynamic chat-like monochrome operating system of the symbolic world).
+   (a dynamic chat-like operating system of the symbolic world).

 ---